astropy/asdf-astropy/docs/asdf-astropy/quickstart.rst

         ...

-In either case the file ``ff`` will be an `asdf.AsdfFile` object which is accessible just like a python dictionary. **ASDF** will fully realize all of the objects stored within the file automatically.
-For example, to access the model stored in the file ``ff['gaussian_model']`` will be a `~astropy.modeling.models.Gaussian1D` object exactly matching the model written originally.
+In either case the file ``ff`` will be an `asdf.AsdfFile` object which is accessible just like a Python dictionary. **ASDF** will fully realize all of the objects stored within the file automatically.
+For example, to access the model stored in the file ``ff['gaussian_model']`` will be a `~astropy.modeling.functional_models.Gaussian1D` object exactly matching the model written originally.

 One can also update an existing file.
 For example, if one wanted to update the ``hello_world.asdf`` file with a `~astropy.coordinates.SkyCoord` object::